atskae/computer-graphics/cos-cuatro-dos-seis/notes/05-polygon-meshes/README.md

     Face* face_left;
     Face* face_right;

-    // Four edges to the previous and next edges that surround the left and right facce
+    // Four edges to the previous and next edges that surround the left and right face
     // cw = clockwise
     // ccw = counter-clockwise
     Edge* cw_left_edge;